Backpage: U.S. Senate investigation

 The Electronic Frontier Foundation weighed in, stating that the site was succumbing to "years of government pressure"; as a result, both the First Amendment and CDA Section 230 were imperiled.
 Lois Lee, founder of the anti-trafficking organization Children of the Night, bemoaned the loss of Backpage as an investigative tool, saying that child prostitution "existed long before Backpage or the Internet", and that Backpage is "not the cause or even a cause".
 Instead, they argued that Backpage provided "an opportunity to better attack the problem".

-NCMEC applauded the takedown in a statement, saying it was "gratified to know that as a result of the recent decision, a child is now less likely to be sold for sex on Backpage."
+The NCMEC applauded the takedown in a statement, saying it was "gratified to know that as a result of the recent decision, a child is now less likely to be sold for sex on Backpage."

 Kristen DiAngelo, executive director of the Sex Workers Outreach Project of Sacramento, criticized the shutdown, describing how many sex workers across the United States no longer had a way to support themselves.
 Backpage allowed for sex workers using the site to post bad date lists, screen clients, and communicate with other sex workers to ensure for the safest possible experience.
 Activists argued that the move would force some of the site's users to work on the street.
-An article from Reason published in April 2023 supported this claim stating, "5 Years After the Backpage Shutdown, Sex Workers ... are still suffering", and "the shutdown is still worsening the lives it was supposed to improve."
+An article from Reason published in April 2023 supported this claim with the headline "5 years after the Backpage shutdown, sex workers—and free speech—are still suffering", and "the shutdown is still worsening the lives it was supposed to improve."

 Lacey and Larkin sold the site to Ferrer in 2015.
-The PSI subpoenaed all three, along with two current Backpage execs, to be present at the Jan 10 hearing.
+The PSI subpoenaed all three, along with two current Backpage execs, to be present at the January 10 hearing.
 In response to attempted questioning from senators on the subcommittee, each witness declined to answer, "based on the rights provided by the Fifth and First Amendments" to the Constitution.